LindelGitGut/alexs_magic_card_collector_app/README.md

 Magic Card Collector App

+App for tracking collected Magic The Gathering Cards, Written in Flutter, attempt to use BloC Pattern

+(optional: make own API with Springboot, holding Magic Card Bulk Data within Database, (download all Imagefiles and link them corresponding in DB)

 ##TODO

 - Using Datasets from  https://scryfall.com/docs/api because there is an availabilty to download the bulk data conatining card information instead using remote hosted API